Cocaine Addiction Signs & Symptoms

 Dependence on Multiple Drugs

 People who have developed physiological dependence on one or more additional drugs may experience a combination of withdrawal symptoms.
-Some symptoms may occur after abstaining from cocaine while other symptoms may be the result of another substance.
+Some symptoms may occur after abstaining from cocaine, while others may result from another substance.
 Polysubstance dependence may complicate the detox experience and worsen the symptoms for the patient.
 A residential detox center can monitor the patient and take all available measures to help them understand the nature of their symptoms and remain as comfortable as possible.

 Co-Occurring Medical Conditions and Cocaine Detox

-In some cases, a client may have a preexisting health condition like heart disease.
+Sometimes, a client may have a preexisting health condition like heart disease.
 Medically supported detox is likely the best option due to the extent that cocaine addiction impacts cardiovascular health.
-At an onsite detox facility, clinicians are able to prescribe medication to treat the cardiovascular condition.
-If the detox process places a strain on the individual’s health, the staff can detect the potential problem early and make adjustments to treatment.
+At an onsite detox facility, clinicians can prescribe medication to treat the cardiovascular condition.
+If the detox process strains the individual’s health, the staff can detect the potential problem early and adjust treatment.

 Detoxing Off Cocaine With Mental Health Issues

-Patients sometimes have an underlying mental illness in combination with an addiction to cocaine.
+Patients sometimes have an underlying mental illness in combination with cocaine addiction.
 These situations are also better suited for residential detox at an inpatient facility.
-Clinicians at a medical detox facility are able to assess the nature of the patient’s mental health condition and treat it accordingly.
-For patients who have a dual diagnosis, staying clean and sober typically depends on successfully managing the underlying mental health condition.
+Clinicians at a medical detox facility can assess the nature of the patient’s mental health condition and treat it accordingly.
+For patients with dual diagnoses, staying clean and sober typically depends on successfully managing the underlying mental health condition.

 Entering a Treatment Program

-After the detox process, when the worst of the patient’s withdrawal symptoms are likely to have passed, the person is ready to enter a treatment program.
+After detox, when the worst of the patient’s withdrawal symptoms are likely to have passed, the person is ready to enter a treatment program.
 At the treatment program, counselors and clinicians will guide program participants through uncovering the origins of their addiction.
-In addition to learning to identify and avoid triggers that contribute to their cocaine habit, clients will also learn the life skills they will need to navigate everyday life situations and remain drug-free.
+In addition to learning to identify and avoid triggers contributing to their cocaine habit, clients will also learn the life skills they will need to navigate everyday situations and remain drug-free.
 Some programs offer traditional, 12-step program-based treatment modalities.
-Others also incorporate holistic therapies to further enhance program participants’ experiences and improve their likelihood of remaining clean.
+Others also incorporate holistic therapies to enhance program participants’ experiences and improve their likelihood of staying clean.

 Green Mountain Treatment Center for Cocaine Addiction

-Many individuals find that the best way to overcome addiction is to receive treatment in an isolated setting separate from the influences and stressors of their everyday lives.
+Many individuals find that the best way to overcome addiction is to receive treatment in an isolated setting, separate from the influences and stressors of their everyday lives.
 Green Mountain Treatment Center is a residential facility situated between the scenic White Mountains and Lakes Region in New Hampshire.
-Clients are able to clear their minds in the midst of fragrant fruit orchards and fresh mountain air.
+Clients can clear their minds amid fragrant fruit orchards and fresh mountain air.

 Green Mountain Treatment Center offers a client-to-client mentoring program to help ease newcomers into their rehabilitative setting by partnering them with fellow clients who are further along in their treatment program.
-In addition to offering cognitive behavioral therapy, process groups and 12-step program meetings, clients may also build their confidence and improve their overall health by incorporating exercise at the gym, yoga and meditation into their program.
-New clients have the advantage of completing detox within the same setting as their treatment program as Green Mountain Treatment Center also has an onsite medical facility.
+In addition to offering cognitive behavioral therapy, process groups, and 12-step program meetings, clients may also build their confidence and improve their overall health by incorporating exercise at the gym, yoga, and meditation into their program.
+New clients can complete detox within the same setting as their treatment program, as Green Mountain Treatment Center also has an onsite medical facility.